covid-saarani/covid-saarani/README.md

 Since [लिपिक](https://github.com/covid-saarani/lipik) works on an hourly basis, one doesn't need to fetch repeatedly.
-Union Government's data anyways doesn't change much throughout the day.
+Union Government's data anyways doesn't change much throughout the day, and once MyGov data is fetched no further fetching is done.

 ## Contents of the API